rondlite/reaction-docs/website/versioned_docs/version-3.0.0/how-to-manage-app-settings.md

 original_id: how-to-manage-app-settings
 ---

-Reaction plugins often need to provide a way for system or shop operators to configure different settings.
+Demand plugins often need to provide a way for system or shop operators to configure different settings.
 There are a few options:
 - Environment variables
 - Global app settings
 - Shop-specific app settings